susanaviruglio/queens-coffee/README.md

 <img src=/assets/images/firstdesign.png>

-On the top left, I have created my logo using Canvas, I have chosen a Sakura flower in this occasion.
+On the top left, I have created my logo using Canvas, I have chosen a Sakura flower on this instance.
 In the middle, I wrote the name of the website 'Queen's Coffee' and the leaves in the middle are brown which symbolises the coffee grain.

 <img src=/assets/images/logo.png>